 Especially if consumed with a cup of tea and a box of Quality Street.

-Taking the time to do something for others is the best way to remember what Christmas is all about.
+Taking the time to do something for others is the best way to remember what Christmas is all about, and feel more festive.

 This week we’ve been pulling together the last items in our reverse advent calendar, which will be donated to a food bank.
 We also donated our old sofa and armchair to local families, after our new ones were delivered.